Skip to Content

 Pros

-• Some dogs may acclimate to vibrations over time, reducing effectiveness.
+• Some dogs may become accustomed to the vibrations over time.

 Cons